 - All course instruction will be delivered electronically for the remainder of the semester.

 - Modified work plans are being implemented to minimize contact among employees.

 - All physical university-sponsored events are canceled.
 Some events are bing scheduled via Zoom.

 - All university-sponsored out-of-state and international travel is suspended until further notice.

 - Ongoing updates will be communicated to students, faculty and staff through RSU email.

-- Visit the RSU Libraries’ COVID-19 Response page for the latest up-to-date information about the library hours and services during this time.
+- RSU Libraries’ COVID-19 Response Page has up-to-date information about library services.

 - Admissions and Financial Aid have set up special Zoom Rooms to meet with students.

 OSDH Releases COVID-19 Symptom Tracker, Data on Positive Cases by City: